mindsphere/mindsphere-node-sdk-examples/README.md

 <p>
 <img src="https://github.com/mindsphere/mindsphere-node-sdk-examples/blob/master/images/sc.png" width="400">
 </p>

 - Create service credentials by providing details asked on page.
 - Generated service credentials(combination of username and password) are displayed on screen.
 Store them in secure location as they displayed only once.
 - Use command `cf login -a [cloudfoundry_login_url] -u <username> -p <password>`

+###### Note
+> Service Credentials application is accessible to Tenant Admins only.
+If you are not a Tenant Admin then contact your Tenant Admin to generate these Service Credentials for you.